yriveiro/giu/README.md

 * `put` command to create entries like CNAMES and so on.
 * `delete` command to delete entries
 * `backup` command to do backups
-* Docker Image to run gdns with docker compose or as a Cronjob on Kubernetes.
+* Docker Image to run giu with docker compose or as a Cronjob on Kubernetes.